This article...

-NOTE: In Thrive Marketing Enterprise, "account users" are users in the account who have not been granted Administrator privileges, but who can perform a limited number of admin tasks.
+NOTE: "Account users" are users in the account (such as staff) who have not been granted full Administrator privileges but who can perform a limited number of admin tasks.

 Unsubscribe

-Unsubscribe is an action taken by contacts to indicate their preference to longer receive certain messages, based on message categories.
-Contacts who unsubscribe from a message category will not be sent any email messages that are sent to subscribers to the category.
+Unsubscribing is an action taken by contacts to indicate their preference to no longer receive certain messages, based on Message Categories.
+Contacts who unsubscribe from a Message Category will no longer receive messages associated to that Message Category.

 Unsubscribe notes